 The proposed amenity area to the rear of the site will be laid to lawn and have supplemental planting to fill in gaps on the raised planter area.
-It is considered that there is no requirement in this instance to required further details of any new soft landscaping features in this instance.
+It is considered that there is no requirement in this instance to require further details of any new soft landscaping features in this instance as the submitted drawings detail this aspect.